ember-best-practices/memory-leak-examples/exercises/exercise-2.md

 must be careful to unregister them when no longer needed or ensure that the context they're registered with is destroyed.
-In this case, Since `window` is never destroyed/removed, this callback will continue to exist forever and since its callback closes over a reference to this component, we have a bad memory leak.
+In this case, Since `window` is never destroyed/removed, this callback will continue to exist forever, and since its callback closes over a reference to this component, we have a bad memory leak.
 The solution is to remove this event listener in `willDestroy`.